Symantec Endpoint Protection for Macintosh Frequently Asked Questions

 A. For minor updates to Mac OS X (10.8.0 to 10.8.2 for example), the SEP client can remain in place.
 However, for a major update to Mac OS X on a client system (from 10.7.x to 10.8.x for example), we recommend temporarily removing the SEP client and cleanly reinstalling after to avoid possible corruption to logs and other SEP components.

-Q. I don't see a LiveUpdate schedule in the Mac's Symantec Scheduler.
+Q. I don't see a LiveUpdate or scan schedule in the Mac's Symantec Scheduler.
 How can I verify the schedule given through the SEPM is really there?

-A. The schedule for LiveUpdate delivered to managed clients through SEPM policy is set for the Root user, so that the scheduled LiveUpdate will launch regardless of which user is logged in.
-(Note: the Root user does not need to be enabled for the schedule to apply.)
-It will therefore not appear in the Symantec Scheduler user interface.
-To verify its presence, open the Terminal application on the client computer and type in the following: sudo symsched -l (that is a lowercase L).
+Older SEP for Macintosh (versions 11 RU6 thru 12.1 RU3) use the Symantec Scheduler application together with symsched command line and integration with the OS X crontab function: LiveUpdate or scan schedules that are configured through SEPM policy are entered into the OS X crontab for the root user so that the scheduled event will launch regardless of which user is logged in (and the root user account does not need to be enabled for the schedule to apply).
+These events will therefore not appear in the symsched or Symantec Scheduler user interface unless those are run with root credentials.
+To verify scheduled events, open the Terminal application on the client computer and type in the following: sudo symsched -l (that is a lowercase L).
 Enter your administrator password when prompted (it will not echo in the window).
 You should then see your SEPM-created schedule/s.

-If you have unmanaged clients, a default schedule will be set for all users on the machine (i.e. for the Root user).
+If you have unmanaged clients, a default schedule will be set for all users on the machine (i.e. for the root user).
 This schedule is set to show progress (i.e. it is not set to -quiet), and can be removed using command-line symsched with superuser privileges (sudo).
-Users can set their own schedules via the Symantec Scheduler; sudo symsched in the Terminal application can be used to set a schedule for all users on an individual machine, or use Apple Remote Desktop to send out a LiveUpdate schedule can be used to send it to more than user at a time.
+Users can set their own schedules via the Symantec Scheduler; sudo symsched in the Terminal application can be used to set a schedule for all users on an individual machine, or use Apple Remote Desktop to send out a LiveUpdate schedule.

 Q. How do I prevent Windows policies from applying to Macs?